phruncy/Computern/References.md

 - Reports that tolerance for malfunction is higher with Robots with lifelike qualities, even if it is just a name (-> because living beings make mistakes and we are subconsciously justifing them?).
 Darling argues that these properites might improve technology adoption and and literacy.
 - Adoption yes, but what obout literacy?
 (Adoption: using it, literacy: understanding whtas going on)

-- lifellike robots, *along with mechanisms of gameification* are prone to be emotionally manipulative
+- lifelike robots, *along with mechanisms of gameification* are prone to be emotionally manipulative
 - While this can be beneficial for come usecases, it certainly is also dangerous
 - *technological literacy would also include the ability to willingly give into this manipulation or don't.
 The Keyword is ***Willing*** Suspension of disbelief*.
 -